 Another couple of the most familiar fresh evergreens for holiday decoration are the wreath and garland.
 Best used outdoors, because they will stay fresh longer, an evergreen holiday wreath on a door or garland wrapped around a post or fence signals welcome to the holiday season.
 And all who reside here celebrate and rejoice in what the holiday season means for family and friends.

 Holiday Porch Pots are now popular as well.
 What is a Holiday Porch Pot?
 Just as we decorate our porches and patios with pots of colorful flowers during the spring, summer and fall seasons, Holiday Porch Pots offer us an opportunity to make use of our flowerpots during the winter months.

-Firstly, consider an arrangement of a variety of freshly cut evergreen boughs placed into the soil of a pot from which the last seasons old flowers have been removed.
+First, consider an arrangement of a variety of freshly cut evergreen boughs placed into the soil of a pot from which the last seasons old flowers have been removed.
 Use taller branches like Douglas, Noble or Fraser Fir in the back of the pot for height.
 Fill in the middle with long needle White Pine for contrasting texture.
 Fill in the front with shorter branches of any of the above and accent with a sprig of cedar or juniper.
-Add pinecones and a bow with a sprig of Red Twig Dogwood in the center and you have a beautiful pot Holiday Pot decoration for your porch.
+Add pinecones and a bow with a branch of Red Twig Dogwood in the center and you have a beautiful pot Holiday Pot decoration for your porch.
 Very simple and easy to create.